sq - Man Page

 Verify a signed message.

-sq verify document.pgp
+sq verify --message document.pgp

 Verify a detached signature.

-sq verify --signature-file document.sig document.txt
+sq verify --signature-file=document.sig document.txt

 Verify a message as of June 19, 2024 at midnight UTC.

-sq verify --time 2024-06-19 document.pgp
+sq verify --time 2024-06-19 --message document.pgp

 sq inspect